Your Itinerary for a Road Trip Cuba – 10 DaysYour Itinerary for a Road Trip Cuba – 10 Days

-When people mention Cuba, old fashioned cars and cigars might be the first thing that come into mind, but little do people realise that Cuba has so much more to offer than just that.
-If you’re thinking about jetting off to Cuba in the near future, then you’ve come to the right place as we’re going to be sharing with you a 10-day Cuba itinerary so you can see for yourselves what Cuba can offer you.
+When people mention visiting Cuba, old-fashioned cars and cigars might be the first thing that comes to mind.
+However, little do people realize that Cuba has so much more to offer than just that.
+If you’re thinking about jetting off to Cuba in the near future, then you’ve come to the right place as we’re going to be sharing with you a 10-day Cuba itinerary so you can see for yourselves what a Cuba trip can truly offer you.

 You’ll get to discover more about Cuban history, the best bars, restaurants, beaches and so much more in this jam-packed article, so we wouldn’t be surprised if by the end you’ve booked your tickets and are heading out there by the end of the week.

-But, before we get into all the exciting places to visit in our Cuba itinerary, let’s just remind ourselves exactly where Cuba sits to on the map.
+But, before we get into all the exciting places to visit in our Cuba itinerary, let’s just remind ourselves exactly where Cuba sits to on the map.c

 Where Is Cuba?

-Cuba is an island nation located in the north Caribbean where the Caribbean Sea, Gulf of Mexico and Atlantic Ocean meet.
-It’s situated near to the Bahamas, Jamaica and the Cayman Islands, so you’ll be glad to know that they have an average yearly temperature of 26 degrees but it can also reach higher than this.
+Cuba is an island nation located in the northern Caribbean where the Caribbean Sea, Gulf of Mexico and the Atlantic Ocean meet.
+It’s situated near to the Bahamas, Jamaica, and the Cayman Islands, so you’ll be glad to know that they have an average yearly temperature of 26 degrees.
+That said, it can also reach higher than this.

-So, now you know where Cuba is situated, let’s take a look at your 10-day Cuba itinerary of what you can do when you’re there!
+So, now you know where Cuba is situated, let’s take a look at what your almost 2 weeks in Cuba will look like!

 Day 1 – Fly into Jose Marti International Airport: